AbhijayUpadhyay/Credit-Card-Fraud-Detection/README.md

 ## Business Relevance

-Credit card fraud detection is a high-impact problem for banks, payment processors, fintech companies, and risk teams.
-This project demonstrates how machine learning can be used to flag suspicious transactions, reduce false negatives, and support fraud prevention workflows.
+Credit card fraud detection is a high-impact problem for banks, payment processors, fintech companies, and risk management teams.
+This project demonstrates how machine learning can be used to flag suspicious transactions, reduce false negatives, and support fraud prevention and transaction monitoring workflows.

 ## Limitations

-- The dataset uses anonymized features, so individual transaction variables cannot be fully interpreted.
+- The dataset uses anonymized features, limiting business interpretation of individual transaction variables.
-- The fraud class is extremely small, requiring synthetic oversampling with SMOTE.
+- Fraud observations are extremely rare, requiring synthetic oversampling with SMOTE.
-- The project focuses on model development and analysis, not real-time deployment.
+- The clustering analysis is influenced by SMOTE-generated observations and should not be interpreted as real-world fraud distributions.
-- Random Forest was considered but not used due to runtime limitations on the full dataset.
+- Random Forest was considered but not included because of runtime limitations on the full dataset.
+- The project focuses on model analysis rather than real-time production deployment.

 ## Conclusion

-This project shows how machine learning can be applied to detect rare fraudulent transactions in financial data.
-By combining SMOTE, classification models, clustering, and SHAP explainability, the analysis demonstrates both predictive performance and interpretability in a realistic fraud detection setting.
+This project demonstrates how machine learning techniques can be applied to detect rare fraudulent transactions within financial data.
+By combining SMOTE oversampling, clustering analysis, supervised classification models, and SHAP explainability, the project provides both predictive performance and interpretable insight into fraud-related transaction behavior.